Courtesy: Bradley University

-Dominguez, 48, has 21 years of college coaching experience, including seven seasons as the head coach at Eastern Kentucky University.
-During his career, Dominguez has recruited and coached eight players that advanced to the Major Leagues, 22 All-Americans and three Ohio Valley Conference Players of the Year.
+In a career that also includes seven seasons (2002-08) as the head coach at Eastern Kentucky University, Dominguez has recruited and coached 10 players that advanced to the Major Leagues, 25 All-Americans and four conference players of the year.

 Dominguez expects as much of his players off the field as on, as evidenced by his teams' performance in the classroom.
 In 2008, his Eastern Kentucky squad boasted the top NCAA Academic Progress Rate (960) of any NCAA Division I team in the state of Kentucky and ranked among the 80th percentile of all Division I teams in the nation.
 In addition, his EKU teams posted at least a 3.0 grade point average in each of his last five years, including a 12-year-best 3.1 mark during the 2007 fall semester.

-That kind of academic discipline has followed Dominguez to Bradley, where 46 different players have combined for 108 appearances on the school's Athletic Director's Honor Roll for posting a minimum 3.0 semester grade point average in his first seven semesters with the Braves.
+That kind of academic discipline has followed Dominguez to Bradley, where his players have combined for 292 appearances on the school's Athletic Director's Honor Roll for posting a minimum 3.0 semester grade point average in his first 16 semesters with the Braves.
+The Braves have completed both the 2015 and 2016 spring grading periods with at least a 3.0 cumulative team GPA, while simultaneously enjoying their breakthrough success on the field.

-Dominguez begins his 11th year as a collegiate head coach with a 237-294-2 career record, including a 59-95 mark in his first three seasons at Bradley.
+Dominguez begins his 16th year as a collegiate head coach with a 370-432-3 career record, including a 192-223-1 mark in his first eight seasons at Bradley.
+During those eight years, the Braves have improved their record from the previous year to the next five times and Bradley also has improved its MVC record five teams, including each of the last three years.

 Dominguez's journey to Bradley is an amazing example of fulfilling the "Great American Dream."
 Dominguez was born in Cienfuegos, Cuba, but fled the country with his family as a child in settled in Miami.
 A standout baseball player, Dominguez put his athletic talents to good use by earning a baseball scholarship to Creighton University, helping him become the first member of his family to attend, and ultimately graduate, college.
 He earned his bachelor's degree from Creighton in secondary education in 1986.